ejarvis239/scranner-backend/README.md

 # Scranner - Backend

-A backend API that allows users to post recipes, and store ingredients in a shopping list.
+A backend API for project Scranner -  an app that allows users to extract text from photos of recipes and add these to a shopping list.

-A live version can be viewed at: https://scranner123.herokuapp.com/
+A live version of this API can be viewed here: https://scranner123.herokuapp.com/

+The repo for the frontend of this project is avalable here: https://github.com/arcSurfer73878/Scranner-Project

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purpo